FortiNAC

 Go to Policy&Object -> Endpoint Compliance -> Configuration.

-When a host matches an Endpoint compliance policy where the configuration has the option 'Restrict Wireless Connections to Specific SSIDs' enabled, FortiNAC will check if the host is connected to an SSID/AP specified in the Group of allowed SSID and access points.
+When a host matches an Endpoint compliance policy where the configuration has the option 'Restrict Wireless Connections to Specific SSIDs' enabled, FortiNAC will check if the host is connected to an SSID/AP specified in the Group of allowed SSIDs and access points.

 SSID information can be collected from sources such as the persistent agent or Device Profiler methods.
 This is the information that FortiNAC uses to compare against the Whitelisted SSID/AP group.

-If the SSID/AP where they are connected is not part of this group an event 'Adapter connected to a disallowed SSID' will be generated and an alarm created.
+If the SSID/AP where they are connected is not part of this group, an event 'Adapter connected to a disallowed SSID' will be generated and an alarm created.
 This alarm sets a failure for a pre-created 'SSID-Check-Violation' admin scan and marks the host at risk.

-When the host is marked at risk FortiNAC applies State-based control which will remediate the host irrelevant of the Network access policy they match.
+When the host is marked at risk, FortiNAC applies State-based control, which will remediate the host irrelevant of the Network access policy they match.

-To validate and check the admin scans go to Policy&Objects -> Remediation Configuration.
+To validate and check the admin scans, go to Policy&Objects -> Remediation Configuration.

 The purpose of admin scans is to mark hosts at risk when they fail a scan and present to them a specific page informing users of remediation actions.
 The portal page is defined within the Admin scan.

-In such cases when a connection is detected to a disallowed SSID the Host will be marked at risk.
+In such cases, when a connection is detected to a disallowed SSI,D the Host will be marked at risk.

 Disconnecting from that SSID and re-validation of the compliance policy will mark the host 'Safe' again.